Refinancing - Breakeven and More

 Rules of Thumb

 The traditional rule of thumb (which you should use with sparingly) for figuring out when to refinance is a basic breakeven analysis.
 This process allows you to figure out how long it will take to recuperate the closing costs you’ll have to pay to refinance.
 For example, assume you’ll pay $2,000 to refinance and your payment will be reduced by $100 per month.
-In this scenario, you’ll start saving money after 20 months (the $2,000 expense divided by $100 of monthly savings equals 20 months).
+In this scenario, you’ll start saving money after 20 months.

 Start with the basics: why should you refinance?
 It only makes sense if you’ll end up saving money or solving a problem.
 An example of a problem solution is that you may want to get out of an adjustable rate mortgage (ARM); refinancing into a fixed rate mortgage means you’ll always know what your monthly payment will be.